 \subsection{Pre-training Variable Separation and KS Test Evaluation}

-The separation between signal and background for the input observables is evaluated prior performing the complete multivariate training, serving as a valuable cross-check on the physical intuition underlying the choice of input observables.
-For each variable, the one-dimensional signal and background distributions are examined to assess differences in both shape and population.
-In addition to a visual inspection of these distributions, the statistical separation is quantified by $D_\mathrm{KS}$ using the two-samples~\cite{Kolmogorov1933_ks, Smirnov1948_ks}.
-For each observable, the KS test statistic is computed, which measures the maximum vertical distance between the cumulative distribution functions (CDFs) of the two samples, providing a direct shape-based measure of how different the signal and background distributions are.
+The separation between signal and background for the input observables is evaluated before performing the full multivariate training, serving as a valuable cross-check of the physical intuition underlying the choice of input observables.
+For each variable, the one-dimensional distributions of the signal and background are examined to assess differences in shape and population.
+In addition to a visual inspection of these distributions, the statistical separation is quantified by $D_\mathrm{KS}$ using the two-sample~\cite {Kolmogorov1933_ks, Smirnov1948_ks, Massey1951_ks}.
+For each observable, the KS test statistic is computed, which measures the maximum vertical distance between the cumulative distribution functions (CDFs) of the two samples and provides a direct shape-based measure of how different the signal and background distributions are.
 A higher value of $D_\mathrm{KS}$ indicates a stronger separation power of the corresponding input variable, as their distributions are well separated.
 A low value suggests significant overlap and limited discriminating power.
 The variable $log(\theta_{Z\gamma} × P_{Higgs})$ with the highest $D_{\mathrm{KS}}=$0.497(electrons) and 0.478(muons) is prioritized for inclusion in the enhanced feature set, as it provides the most significant potential to improve signal-background separation in subsequent BDT training presented in Figure~\ref{fig:inputvars_sep_electron} and~\ref{fig:inputvars_sep_muon}.